 There are a few ways of doing this, depending on what you prefer and your lifestyle.
 You can:

-- Go through the grocery flyers every week and plan your meals around what’s on sale
+- Go through the grocery flyers every week and plan your meal around what’s on sale

 - Plan your meals around a combination of family favourites and new recipes